 Welburn considers it her good fortune to be from a close-knit family where her ancestors were revered and their memories cherished.
 Inspired by that experience, she chose to tell her family story through a tale of three young people forced to confront the struggles of the past with the triumphs of the present through unexpected time travel.
 Drawing on rich family history, she writes of a compelling journey.

-The Time Travels of Annie Sesstry is brimming with factual accounts of the periods of slavery and reconstruction and chronicles a family’s determination to discover their roots, celebrate their history, and unveil the mystery of traveling through time.
+The Time Travels of Annie Sesstry series is brimming with factual accounts of the periods of slavery and reconstruction in "Sly as a Fox" and Jim Crow and the African American experience in "Missouri's Memories."
+It chronicles a family’s determination to discover their roots, celebrate their history, and unveil the mystery of traveling through time.

-Annie's mother a writer, and her father is a history professor and curator at the Smithsonian Institution spend weekends with their children exploring historical and cultural points of interest.
-Though Annie hates everything about bygone times, her parents insist understanding history is essential to the children understanding who they are and from where they came.
+Annie's mother, a writer, and her father, a history professor and curator at the Smithsonian Institution, spend weekends with their children exploring historical and cultural points of interest.
+Though Annie hates everything about bygone times, her parents insist that understanding history is essential to the children understanding who they are and from where they came.
 One summer day, Annie, her sister Emma, and her cousin Joshua slip through a portal and travel back in time to post-Civil War Georgia.

 Landing in 1867, they meet Fox MacElmurry and discover a secret about family time travelers through the generations.
 Their adventures teach them that history isn't so dull after all.

 I am lost forever.
 I shall never again see the fertile lands of home.
 I will not behold the sun as it rises over the huts of my village and illuminates the plains of my homeland at the start of each new day.
 Gone forever is the warmth of its rays on my face as I lie in the grass.
 The vision of the azure blue skies kissing the tops of trees and the swift flight of the gazelle and lion sprinting across the open fields are gone from me forevermore.